Sedum hispanicum minus Purple Form “Blue Carpet”

 I have a lot of my containers wrapped in bird netting.
 I was not sure that it would work, but it has been fantastic.
 No critters have dug into the garden troughs or another of the other garden planters that I covered with the netting.
 And the sedum has continued to grow thickly.
 I will use it each year, I think.
 You can check out that post about applying the bird netting here.

-And you can propagate by just breaking off a small piece.
+Sedum Blue carpet can be propagated by just breaking off a small piece and setting it on the soil.
 It grows into a brand new plant.
 What could be better?
-Since this plant hardly demands any care at all, you can plant it in all the cement planters you have as a living mulch.
+Since this plant hardly demands any care at all, you can plant it in all the hypertufa or concrete planters you have as a living mulch.

 So get out there and make your hypertufa pots and get them planted up!
 It’s fun!